Online Ed.D. Programs Without a Dissertation

 Ed.D.
 Traditional Dissertation vs. DiP/Capstone Project

-Ed.D. programs with DiPs and capstone projects lead to the same degree as doctoral programs with traditional dissertations.
-And there’s absolutely no difference in quality.
-The CPED consortium includes numerous prominent universities, and U.S. News & World Report highly ranks several schools with Ed.D. capstone components, among them the University of Virginia.
+As long as they contain a DiP or capstone, accredited on-campus & online Ed.D. programs without a dissertation carry the same weight as doctoral programs with traditional dissertations.
+There’s absolutely no difference in quality.
+The CPED consortium includes numerous prominent universities, and U.S. News & World Report highly ranks several schools with Ed.D. capstone components.
 So you have a choice.

 Traditional Ed.D.
 Dissertation